manifestinteractive/manifestinteractive/README.md

 - [X] Part-time (max 20 hrs/wk)
 - [X] Flexible Scheduling
 - [X] Not a competitor to Patagonia

+## 🎖️ Leadership

+The experiences outlined below highlight leadership skills developed through previous roles that have significantly shaped my leadership approach and capabilities.

+### Retail Management (Store Manager)

+Early in my career, I managed multiple retail locations—including Jarman, Journeys, Bakers, and Gadzooks—each team consisting of 8-10 associates.
+This role honed my abilities in team building, operational excellence, customer experience optimization, and performance management, creating foundational skills in cross-functional communication and personnel development.

+### Assembly Line Operations Management (SkyLine)

+As Manager at SkyLine, I led an assembly-line facility with approximately 90 team members.
+My responsibilities included optimizing production workflows and maintaining efficient operations.
+A unique aspect of this role was implementing programs to train and evaluate employees with mental and physical disabilities, successfully integrating diverse talent into cohesive, productive teams.

+### Mobile Development Team Leadership (Answers.com)

+At Answers.com, I established and led the company's first mobile development team, directly managing eight developers.
+This strategic initiative significantly enhanced the company’s early adaptation to mobile technologies, enabling rapid growth in mobile web traffic.
+This role strengthened my capability to innovate, build technology solutions, and collaborate cross-departmentally to align technology initiatives with overall business objectives.

+### Chief Technology Officer (Enroll123)

+As CTO of Enroll123, a health insurance technology startup, I oversaw all technological operations, compliance initiatives (including HIPAA and HiTECH standards), and development strategies to effectively integrate Affordable Care Act solutions for health providers.
+My role required extensive coordination, strategic planning, and decisive leadership in a highly regulated environment, cementing my capability to lead high-impact technology initiatives within complex industries.

 My GitHub Organizations
 ===